scipion-em/docs/docs/developer/tutorials/creating-streaming-protocol.rst

             """
             Close the registered set
             """
-            # 1. Set the outputMovies streamState using setStreamState method with the value STREAM_CLOSED
+            # 1. Set the outputMovies streamState using setStreamState method with the value SetOfMovies.STREAM_CLOSED
             # 2. Save the outputMovies using the write() method
             # 3. Save the protocol